jbauers/docker-nginx-certbot/README.md

 but a bit less: Uses Alpine, which has certbot packaged, and we also don't want compose or fancy red error codes.

-FIXME: `stat -c` is used to check whether a cert should be renewed, which is "simple".
-OpenSSL should be used to check the validity instead.
-Arguably those files should never be touched, but copying the certs will break renewal.
-This may or may not be an issue depending on the setup.

 ## Usage

 To test everything: